South Pennines: Geology

 The area is almost wholly formed from multiple layers of sedimentary rock dating from the Carboniferous period.
 The oldest of these are the limestones and associated mudstones which outcrop in the northernmost part of the region, though which are thought to underlie the entire area at depth.
 These are assigned to the Craven Group.
 Overlying these and occurring widely across the region are the mudstones and sandstones of the Millstone Grit Group.
-Many of the sandstones, particularly the coarser-grained ones are commonly referred to as gritstones or ‘grits’.
+Many of the sandstones, particularly the coarser-grained ones are commonly referred to as gritstones or 'grits'.
 The Millstone Grit is in turn overlain by the end Carboniferous Coal Measures which in this region are all assigned to the Pennine Lower Coal Measures Formation.
 It comprises mudstones, siltstones and sandstones and of course coal seams.
-Coal Measures rocks occur along the eastern and western margins of the region, on either side of the ‘Pennine Anticline’, and across much of the West Pennines.
+Coal Measures rocks occur along the eastern and western margins of the region, on either side of the 'Pennine Anticline', and across much of the West Pennines.

 Geography

 Although precise definitions vary, the South Pennines mostly cover the Pennine area between the Yorkshire Dales, Bowlands Fells and Peak District.
 It is separated from the Yorkshire Dales to the north by the Aire Gap, the Bowland Fells to the north west by the Ribble Valley and the Peak District to the south by the Tame Valley, Standedge and Holme Valley.
 The West Lancashire Coastal Plain and Greater Manchester conurbation are both to the west while the West Yorkshire conurbation is to the east.

 Settlements within the South Pennines include Addingham, Ilkley and Otley in the north, as well as Bingley, Keighley, Haworth and Oxenhope.
 Halifax, Sowerby Bridge, Hebden Bridge and Todmorden are in the Calder Valley.
-These also include Marsden, Slaithwaite and Meltham in the south-east, Darwen, Haslingden and Rawtenstall in Lancashire, and Greenfield, Horwich, Ramsbottom and Littleborough in Greater Manchester.
+These also include Marsden, Slaithwaite and Meltham in the south-east, Darwen, Haslingden and Rawtenstall in Lancashire, and Greenfield, Horwich, Ramsbottom, Oldham, Rochdale, Wardle, and Littleborough in Greater Manchester.

 Moorland in the South Pennines includes Rombalds Moor, Rishworth Moor, Haworth Moor, Turton Moor and Castleshaw Moor.
-The highest point of the M62 motorway, the highest motorway in England, is at 1221 ft on Windy Hill near Junction 22.
+The highest point of the M62 motorway, the highest motorway in England, is at 1221 ft on Windy Hill near junction 22.